 The field of biotechnology is fast-paced and rapidly changing.
-Often, the pace at which new technologies are developed far exceeds that of regulatory change and adaptation, which generates significant bioethics issues, especially since many of the new developments are those that impact human lives directly through what we eat, drink and medications we take.
+Often, the pace at which new technologies are developed far exceeds that of regulatory change and adaptation, which generates significant bioethics issues, especially since many of the new developments are those that impact human lives directly through what we eat, drink and the medications we take.

 Many scientists and regulators are very aware of this disconnect.
-Thus, the rules for issues such as stem cell research, patenting genetic inventions, and new drug development are constantly changing.
+Thus, the rules for issues such as stem cell research, patenting genetic inventions and new drug development are constantly changing.
 The relatively recent emergence of genomics and methods for creating artificial genes present new threats to the environment and the human race as a whole.